arlowatts/justdragons/index.md

 > Not feeling it with these prompts?
 There are many ways to create a character, and you can do it however you like.
 What's important in the end is that you feel comfortable role-playing your character and that you understand them well enough to improvise.

-### Mechanics of a Character
+## Mechanics of a Character

-During the game, your character's physical and mental characteristics determine their ability to perform certain tasks.
-In SimpleDungeon, these are grouped into six *statistics*:
+During the game, your character's physical and mental characteristics are quantified as statistics.
+A **statistic** is a number that represents a character's capability in a certain area.
+In SimpleDungeon, each character has six statistics:

-- *Strength* represents your character's physical strength.
+- **Strength** represents your character's physical strength.
 It helps you hit things, carry things, throw things, and lift things.
-- *Dexterity* is your character's agility.
+- **Dexterity** is your character's agility.
 A high dexterity score will help your character walk quietly, dodge attacks, and walk on narrow ledges without falling.
-- *Constitution* represents how "tough" your character is.
+- **Constitution** represents how tough your character is.
 High constitution allows your character to take more hits before dying, hold their breath for longer, and run farther before getting tired.
-- *Creativity* represents your character's ability to create.
+- **Creativity** represents your character's ability to create.
 A high creativity score will help your character reach conclusions more quickly, cast spells, and come up with ideas.
-- *Senses* covers intuition, insight, and your ability to see and hear.
-While creativity will help you figure out what a clue means, senses will let you find it in the first place, whether it's a slip of the tongue or a marking on a wall.
+- **Sensitivity** covers intuition, insight, and your ability to see and hear.
+Sensitivity is needed to notice subtle clues, such as a slip of the tongue or a marking on a wall.
-- *Charisma* represents your character's talent for social interaction.
+- **Charisma** represents your character's talent for social interaction.
 With a high charisma score you can more easily persuade, intimidate, deceive, and perform.

-Each statistic is assigned a value from 1 to 6.
+Each statistic is assigned a value between 1 and 6.
 To choose the value for each statistic, simply rank them - your best statistic gets a value of 6 and your worst a value of 1, with your other statistics in between.
 A higher number is always better, so choose your ordering carefully!

-You can also choose five *skills* for your character.
-A skill is a special ability of your character beyond what their statistics represent.
-If you can, draw them from your backstory - or let them inspire it!
-A skill is usually described as a single action, such as "climbing trees" or "drawing maps".
+You can also choose five skills for your character.
+A **skill** is a special ability of a character not described by their statistics.
+It's usually described as a single action, such as "climbing trees" or "drawing maps".
 During the game, you can use your character's skills to gain a bonus when doing things they apply to.
-For example, a character skilled in "imitating voices" might be able to mimic bird calls as well.
+For example, a character skilled in "imitating voices" might be able to mimic bird calls too.
+If possible, draw your character's skills from their backstory.
 Get creative!